ietf/tao/Tao.md

 2.2.4 IANA (Internet Assigned Numbers Authority)

 The core registrar for the IETF's activities is the IANA (see https://www.iana.org).
 Many Internet protocols require that someone keep track of protocol items that were added after the protocol came out.
 Typical examples of the kinds of registries needed are for TCP port numbers and MIME types.
 The IAB has designated the IANA organization to perform these tasks, and the IANA's activities are financially supported by ICANN, the Internet Corporation for Assigned Names and Numbers.
 The IAB selected ICANN, and the IANA activities are provided for free as specified in [RFC2860].
+The IAOC has an Memorandum of Understanding with ICANN about the performance of the protocol parameters functions of IANA as performed by ICANN [https://www.icann.org/iana_imp_docs/59-2016-icann-ietf-mou-supplemental-agreement-v-1-0], which up to now consistently has met its performance targets.

 Ten years ago, no one would have expected to see the IANA mentioned on the front page of a newspaper.
 IANA's role had always been very low key.
 The fact that IANA was also the keeper of the root of the domain name system forced it to become a much more public entity, one that was badly maligned by a variety of people who never looked at what its role was.
 Nowadays, the IETF is generally no longer involved in the IANA's domain name and IP address assignment functions, which are overseen by ICANN.